elbruno/aitour26-BRK444-advanced-retrieval-for-your-ai-apps-and-agents-on-azure/session-delivery-resources/readme.md

 #### RAG on AI Search

-1. Clone [the repo](https://github.com/Azure-Samples/azure-search-openai-demo) OR navigate into this `src` folder, where the repo is checked in as a submodule.
+1. Clone [the repo](https://github.com/Azure-Samples/azure-search-openai-demo) OR navigate into the `src` folder, where the repo is checked in as a submodule.

     ```bash
     cd azure-search-openai-demo